-If a woman is not ovulating or ovulating irregularly, her physician may prescribe fertility medications
+If a woman is not ovulating or ovulating irregularly, her physician may prescribe fertility medications to stimulate ovulation.

 Open (patent) and functioning fallopian tubes are necessary for conception to occur.
 There are risk factors that can affect tubal function and account for 35 percent of female infertility including: